Historical Apoplexy · State Legislative Adaptations · Nebraska

 condition of participation.

-(2) Food Assurance Centers, health services, and educational
+(2) Food Assurance Centers and Essential Goods distribution

-programs under this act shall be available to all Nebraska
+under this Act shall be available to all Nebraska residents.

 (3) The Legislature finds that Nebraska's meatpacking workforce